GovReady/govready-q/RUNBOOK.md

 - [RBAC](#rbac): Role-based authentication -- GovReady team members should each have their own credentials, preferably with a single provider, to access all operational entities.

+As such, it's not yet a formal runbook, but can be the basis for one as the missing pieces are fleshed out.

-Further, the runbook should consider on-premise releases of GovReady applications.
+Further, this guide (or future iterations) should consider on-premise releases of GovReady applications.
 Esp. distribution of apps for release as standalone installs in other environments that are not publicly available and possibly don't have access to Internet resources.

 ### Hosting strategies:

+As of this writing, we are looking at two main paths for running Q in a Cloud Service Provider:

 **Pivotal Web Services (PWS)***

 Pivotal's implementation of Cloud Foundry as a service is PWS: Pivotal Web Services.
 In this doc PWS refers to this platform, and CF or Foundry refers to any implementation of Cloud Foundry.

+This doc, as of July 2016, is focussed on operationalizing Q for PWS.

 **AWS**